 Secondary market research can help conserve a firm's resources since the expense of designing and implementing a research study has already taken place.
 Secondary market research is usually thought of in terms of two categories: Information from internal sources (held by a particular company or agency), and information from external sources (held outside of a particular business enterprise, organization, or agency).

-Secondary Market Research from Internal Sources
+Secondary Market Research From Internal Sources

 Secondary data can be "hiding in plain sight" as it can be contained in the existing company reports, in studies that were previously conducted by the firm, or in the form of direct feedback from stakeholders, such as customers, salespeople, retail employees, and longtime employees who hold company memory.

-Secondary Market Research from External Sources
+Secondary Market Research From External Sources

 Most secondary data comes from resources that are found further afield, such as in the popular press, industry journals, and press, commercial reports from private research organizations, government publications and studies, and research published by trade organizations that focus on the state of a particular industry.

 A challenge of using secondary market research is while information may be available, it may not be in the form that the market researcher or the client needs.
-And cobbling information and data together from disparate sources may lead to misinterpretation or incorrect conclusions about findings and the generalizability of findings.
+And cobbling information and data together from disparate sources may lead to misinterpretation or incorrect conclusions about the findings and the generalizability of findings.

 When this type of doubt exists, better and more reliable market research can be achieved through the use of primary market research.
-The differences between primary and secondary market research are summarized below:
+The differences between primary and secondary market research are summarized below.

 Primary Market Research